 |Address:||Abri Pataud, 24620 Les Eyzies, Tel: +33-553-069246, Fax: +33-553-069246.|

 |As far as we know this information was accurate when it was published (see years in brackets), but may have changed since then.

 Please check rates and details directly with the companies in question if you need more recent info.

 |1899||first written mention by Emile Rivière under the name La Croze de Tayac.|

 |1901||excavation by Emile Rivière.|

 |1953||first systematic examination by Hallam L. Movius from the Harvard University.|

 |31-MAR-1990||museum opened to the public.|

 The shelter offers two extraordinary artworks.
 On the ceiling of the Abri Movius rock shelter is a well preserved bas relief of an ibex (Capra ibex) from the Solutrean (17,000 years BC).
 It was discovered very late in 1986.
 Today it is inside the museum.
 The second extraordinary artwork is the so-called Venus of Pataud.
 It is the silhouette of a woman engraved into a rock.
-The engraving is from the Périgordien VI and resembles very much the Venus statuettes found at other locations.
+The engraving is from Périgordien VI and is very similar to Venus statuettes found elsewhere.